-‘Star Wars Galactic Nights’ Returning To Disney’s Hollywood Studios In December
+‘Star Wars’ Galactic Nights Returning To Disney’s Hollywood Studios In December

 - Fireworks

-That does mean that the Star Wars fireworks that night will only be available to those attending Galactic Nights.
-Guests who are going to Disney’s Hollywood Studios on that day will not be able to be in the park for the fireworks unless they have purchased the additional ticket.
+That means the Star Wars fireworks that night will only be available to those attending Galactic Nights.
+Guests who are going to Disney’s Hollywood Studios on that day will not be allowed in the park for the fireworks unless they have purchased the additional ticket.

 According to WDW Magic, there are some additional opportunities as well as premium add-ons for those wanting even more out of Star Wars Galactic Nights.
-One of them is a “Galactic Tasting Sampler” which will cost $30 per guest and gives each a credential with five pull-off tabs for treats throughout the night.
+One of them is a “Galactic Tasting Sampler,” which will cost $30 per guest and gives each a credential with five pull-off tabs for treats throughout the night.

-There is another add-on which will be the “Jedi Recruitment” package for $149.95 and will be for younger guests.
-It will featured a reserved spot in Jedi Training: Trials of the Temple along with their own Jedi robe, name badge, a lightsaber, a limited edition t-shirt and a photo with their own Jedi Master.
+Another add-on is the “Jedi Recruitment” package for $149.95, and it will be for younger guests.
+It will feature a reserved spot in Jedi Training: Trials of the Temple along with their own Jedi robe, name badge, a lightsaber, a limited edition T-shirt, and a photo with their own Jedi Master.

 With Star Wars: Galaxy’s Edge set to open at Disney’s Hollywood Studios in 2019, Disney is going to keep the hype going as much as possible until that point.
 As fans prepare for The Last Jedi to hit theaters, many can thrill in the excitement of partying it up at Star Wars: Galactic Nights and get so much more.
 The photo ops are almost worth the price alone, but the new additions in December will make things even better.